Austrian Silesia: History

-The area originally formed the south-eastern part of the Medieval Duchy of Silesia.
-During the 14th century the Dukes of Silesia were vassals of the King of Bohemia.
+The western and the eastern part of the area originally formed the south-eastern part of the Medieval Duchy of Silesia.
+The middle part was a part of Moravia.
+During the 14th century the Dukes of Silesia became vassals of the King of Bohemia.
 As part of the Lands of the Bohemian Crown, Silesia was inherited by the Habsburg Archduke Ferdinand I of Austria in 1526, after King Louis II of Bohemia had died at the Battle of Mohács.
 With the female succession of the Habsburg empress Maria Theresa to the throne in 1740, the Prussian king Frederick the Great laid claim to the Silesian province and, without waiting for any reply, on 16 December started the First Silesian War, thereby opening the larger War of the Austrian Succession.
 His campaign was concluded in 1742 with the Prussian victory at the Battle of Chotusitz leading to the treaties of Breslau and Berlin, in which Silesia was divided.

 Under the terms of the treaty, the Kingdom of Prussia received most of the territory including the Bohemian County of Kladsko, while only a small part of southeastern Silesia remained with the Habsburg monarchy, consisting of: